getindata/gid-mdp-workshop/Session 3 - hands-on exercises.md

     dbt run --select +int_order_items_with_country
     ```

-5. If the pipeline succeeds you can preview resulting views in Bigquery.
+5. If the pipeline succeeds you can preview resulting views in BigQuery.

 After performing steps 1-5 your project structure should now look similar to the example below: